moritz-laber/hypergraph-information-access-inequality/README.md

 - `plot_scripts/`: Contains all plotting code used to generate the figures in the paper.

 ### Real-World Data Processing
+- `APS_preprocess.py`: Preprocesses and cleans the APS data from initial download from APS to generating the hypergraph.
 - `real_world.py`: Cleans and processes real-world datasets, gender-labels nodes, generates hypergraphs, and extracts summary statistics.

 Dummy versions of select datasets are provided: